dfinity/portal/docs/samples/http-requests-exchange-rates.md

 # Making HTTP Requests to Fetch Exchange Rates

-This [Exchange Rate](https://github.com/dfinity/examples/tree/master/rust/exchange_rate) sample dapp is created to demonstrate usage of Internet Computer's newest feature: HTTP Requests for Canisters, where canister can make remote HTTP calls.
+This [Exchange Rate](https://github.com/dfinity/examples/tree/master/rust/exchange_rate) sample dapp is created to demonstrate usage of Internet Computer's newest feature: HTTP Requests for Canisters, where canister can make direct remote HTTP calls, without a middleman infratrure which pushes data points to smart contract.
 Currently, the feature is limited to access secure (HTTPS) remote services that are served by nodes with IPv6 addresses.
 Trying to access non-secure HTTP services or services with only IPv4 addresses will trigger Internet Computer errors.

 ## How to use the sample dapp
 There are two parts to the sample dapp: (1) the frontend UI cansiter `exchange_rate_assets`; (2) the